KangaRoo1372/webliero/converter/readme.md

 - double-click your converted LWP file on the file list in LieroM8 window
 - select "yes" option on the pop-up window

+Also, if you checked the "Include signed recoil/blowAway/hitDamage/bounce hack" option, you must activate proper hacks in Liero.exe file just after activating your LWP file.
+You can use [Lierohacker](https://liero.nl/download/290/lhacker.zip) for that case; with this program, you can activate hacks for recoil, blowAway and hitDamage, by making those parameters signed (two's complement method).
+If you want to activate signed bounce hack, you must do the following changes in the Liero.exe file:

+- 0x0000650F - Change to hex:98999090 (hex:30E431D2)
+- 0x000065DC - Change to hex:98999090 (hex:30E431D2)

 ## *3. LIMITATIONS*

 - the program converts only "logic" part of the mod (JSON/JSON5 file); it does not convert sprites, so that it might cause some unexpected effects in the game regarding how the objects look (especially when WebLiero mod contains more than 265 sprites)
 - original Liero has got fixed hardcoded amount of weapon objects (40), non-weapon objects (24) and special objects (14).
 The converter can convert WebLiero mods with more than 40 weapons etc., but such converted file will not be implemented in Liero properly
 - the recommended program with which you can activate converted LWP file is aforementioned Liero Stuff Activator.
 Theoretically, it is also possible with other Liero tools (i.e. LieroKit and LieroM8), however the converted file will not be implemented into Liero properly with those programs due to some differences, bugs & missing features (e.g. LieroKit does not process changes in special objects and LieroM8 processes them but with wrong or messed up values in some parameters - see more info below)
-- in WebLiero, there are no restrictions regarding parameter values (unlike in Liero, where there are limits in this respect, resulting from the game's mechanics and code).
+- in WebLiero, there are no restrictions regarding parameter values and also all int properties can have negative values set, as well as decimal numbers, not only integers or natural numbers (unlike in Liero, where there are limits in this respect, resulting from the game's mechanics and code).
 For this reason, appropriate conversion factors & sanity checks have been included in the converter code (to prevent from potential errors during conversion and implementation of the LWP file), however, for this reason some WebLiero weapons / objects would work differently after conversion to Liero
 - some object parameters in Liero are hardcoded and cannot be modified using even dedicated tools, i.e. they have either fixed values (e.g. repeat) or are assigned to only specific objects (e.g. laserBeam).
 In WebLiero though, all object parameters are fully moddable.
 This means that some WebLiero weapons / objects would work differently after conversion to Liero
 - unlike in classic Liero, in WebLiero you can edit or modify dirt effects ("textures" array) in any way you want.
 This is another reason why some WebLiero weapons / objects would work differently after conversion to Liero
 - in classic Liero, sprites were split into 3 categories: big sprites (16x16 size), small sprites (7x7 size) and font sprites (4x4 size), whereas only "small sprites" could be used as startFrame for weapon objects and non-weapon objects (and only "big sprites" could be used as startFrame for special objects).
 In WebLiero though, you can choose any sprite you want as a startFrame for all types of objects.
 That's why some weapons / objects would look and work differently after conversion to Liero